macroforge-ts/zed-extensions/macroforge/README.md

 # Macroforge TypeScript Extension

+> **Warning:** This is a work in progress and probably won't work for you.
+Use at your own risk!

 A Zed extension that provides TypeScript language server support with the `@macroforge/typescript-plugin` pre-configured for compile-time macros.

 ## How it works